aratare-jp/kirke/README.md

 ]
 ```

 By itself `kirke.edn` does not contain any specific details.
-We first need to define pipelines.
+We first need to define graphs.

-## Pipelines
+## Graph
-A pipeline contains multiple tasks (nodes) and dependencies between them (edges).
-It represents the task topology as
-configured in `kirke.edn` for the specific pipeline.
+A graph contains multiple tasks (nodes) and dependencies between them (edges).
+It represents the task topology as configured in `kirke.edn` for the specific pipeline.

-To define a graph, all you need is an ID!
+To define a graph, all you need is an ID.

 ```clojure
 {